Fake/ Counterfeit Lamps

 Manufacturers for OEM and After-Market (OEM – original equipment manufacturer)

-Philips are the largest bulb manufacturer and pioneered the technology.
+Philips are the largest bulb manufacturer & pioneered the technology.

-Iwasaki identify their bulbs with a code such as the one underlined in red above.
-The code will start with the letters HSCR, MSCR or MSFR and the replacement lamp should have the identical marking.
+Philips identify their bulbs with a code, the code will start with the letters HSCR, MSCR or MSFR and the replacement lamp should have the identical marking.

 Can’t see the bulb markings?